tmlcosta/starter-academic/content/project/lab-chip-neuro/index.md

 slides: ""
 ---

 Leveraging on the clinical potential of LIFU neuromodulation, the influence of focused ultrasound on a plethora of biological processes is still heavily debated, with several mechanisms, often contradictory, being hypothesized.
-To provide a magnified window of observation of these biological processes, we engineer lab-on-a-chip microtechnologies to modulate and record cellular and ion-channel activity at the micro-scale.
+To provide a magnified window of observation of these biological processes, we engineer ultrasound microtechnologies to modulate and record cellular and ion-channel activity at the micro and nanoscale.